PrakashSharma2000/BabyVaccinationReminder/ReadMe.md

 ![alt text](./PictureForReadme/image-2.png)

 Now let me show you the thing for which you have been waiting for drum roll, please

 ![alt text](./PictureForReadme/image-4.png)

 Okay okay Sorry here you go.

 ![alt text](./PictureForReadme/image-5.png)

 To basic right yup what you can expect from a non-artist guy but it is what it is.

 * Now here we can see the list of vaccines
 * Upcoming vaccination dates and list.
 * and a tiny button to update the status.

-Once you click on the wonder magic button it pop up few entries for you.
+Once you click on the wonder magic button it pop's up few new entries for you.

 ![alt text](./PictureForReadme/image-6.png)

 * Now here you have to give the hospital name from where you took the vaccine I mean your baby.
 * And Date as well.
-That also will update the upcoming dates of vaccines as well if you took the vaccine on scheduled dates.
+That will also update the upcoming dates of vaccines as well if you took the vaccine on scheduled dates.

 ![alt text](./PictureForReadme/image-7.png)